null

 1. The Marrow of Modern Divinity and the Marrow Controversy

-2. Views of the Gospel and Its Proclamation: Opponents of The Marrow
+2. Views of the Gospel and Its Proclamation: Supporters of The Marrow

 3. Views of the Gospel and Its Proclamation: Supporters of The Marrow

-4. Conclusions on the Doctrine of the Atonement, Saving Faith, and the Gospel Offer during the Marrow Controversy
+4. Conclusions on the Doctrines of the Atonement, Saving Faith, and the Gospel Offer during the Marrow Controversy

-5. A Historical Introduction to the Secession Church
+5. A Historical Introduction to the Secession Churches

 7. Theological Evidences for the Continuity of Marrow Theology in the Associate Presbytery (1733-1747)